hoytech/riblet/README.md

   input size
   input hash
   num output symbols

-better prng

-add hashes instead of xor?
+  compression?

+TODO LOW

-doneAdding in RIBLT: clears the codedSymbols vector. maybe useful for '-' output?
+doneAdding in RIBLT: clears the codedSymbols vector as they are generated. maybe useful for '-' output?

 -z for NUL separator instead of newline

+verbose mode
+  lists how many symbols/bytes needed